Guide

 Consumption is not productivity

-This comparison starts after the basic definition: maximizing AI token usage is not the same as improving productivity.
+Token volume can look like productivity because the meter moves, but it does not prove that accepted work improved.
 A team can burn more tokens without shipping more reviewed code, answering more customer questions, or reducing operational work.
 Consumption shows that the meter moved; it does not prove that the work improved.

 • Need the definition first?
 Start with the What Is Tokenmaxxing guide.